-Why visit: Just under an hour outside of Columbus, this pumpkin bonanza is chock full of entertainment, art and shopping displays, contests, and most importantly: endless pumpkin goodies!
-Sticking to the theme, there is an annual Miss (and Little Miss) Pumpkin Pageant contest, pie-eating race, and even a pumpkin toss.
-For a more relaxing experience, sit back and enjoy Circleville’s array of musical groups, stage acts, and band concerts.
+Why visit: Just under an hour outside of Columbus, this pumpkin bonanza is chock full of entertainment, art and shopping displays, contests, and most importantly endless pumpkin goodies!
+Sticking to the theme, there is an annual Miss (and Little Miss) Pumpkin Pageant contest, a pie-eating race and even a pumpkin toss.
+For a more relaxing experience, sit back and enjoy Circleville’s array of musical groups, stage acts and band concerts.

 Kona Coffee Cultural Festival

 When: Nov.
 4 to 7, 2021

 Why visit: For coffee lovers everywhere, this festival is certainly one you cannot miss.
 Celebrating generations of farmers, pioneers and artisans, this event gives visitors a glance at Kona and the rich history of its coffee farms.
 Some of the highlighted activities include going on a Kona coffee tour or enjoying samples of local coffee and food.
 Regardless of the activities you choose while attending this festival, you will get to enjoy an overall experience exploring a world-famous city in Hawaii.